KarimAbouzeid/BachelorProject_MovieReservationChatBot/README.md

-# End-to-End Task-Completion Neural Dialogue Systems
+# End-to-End Task-Completion Neural Dialogue Systems USING Client/Server Architecture
 *An implementation of the
 [End-to-End Task-Completion Neural Dialogue Systems](http://arxiv.org/abs/1703.01008) and [A User Simulator for Task-Completion Dialogues](http://arxiv.org/abs/1612.05688).*